Donald Trump tells supporters to 'just vote' at lively Georgia rally organized by Charlie Kirk

+“This is a Christian state.
+I'd like to see it stay that way,” Kirk told the 10,000 or so Georgians, who at one point joined Kirk in a defeaning chant of “Christ is King!
+Christ is King!”

+Meanwhile, Harris, who is a Baptist, used a CNN town hall in Philadelphia to describe Trump as fascistic, further crystallizing the nation's polarized posture with less than two weeks until Election Day.

-The Trump campaign strategy of encouraging supporters to vote either early or on Election Day is a turn from when the former president blamed his 2020 election loss on mail ballots, and the number of people voting early has surged this year.
-Over 1.9 million voters have cast early ballots in Georgia, and voters nationwide have returned a total of over 23 million advance ballots in the 2024 general election.
-That's broken records in states across the country and is partly driven by Republicans embracing early voting at Trump's direction.
+The Trump campaign strategy of encouraging supporters to consider every voting method is a turn from when the former president blamed his 2020 election loss on mail ballots; the number of people voting early has surged this year.
+Over 1.9 million voters have cast early ballots in Georgia, where Trump lost by a mere 11,779 votes four years ago to Democrat Joe Biden.
+Voters nationwide have returned a total of over 23 million advance ballots in the 2024 general election.
+That's broken records in multiple states, partly driven by Republicans embracing early voting at Trump's direction.

 “You need to go to every single person you know and say, ‘Are you voting for Trump?’”
-Kirk told the crowd Wednesday before Trump took the stage.
+Kirk told the crowd.

 The 31-year-old Kirk has an outsize role in this year's election, using his online presence and the organization he founded, Turning Point Action, to make himself one of the nation's most recognizable conservatives and a central part of Trump's operation.
 The former president has put a particular emphasis on courting younger men, the “bro vote,” trying to reach them through podcasts, social media and influencers such as Kirk.

-The rally at the Gas South Arena in Duluth was filled with pyrotechnics and interspersed with meme-laden videos.
-At one moment, it also featured three figures who represent the new coalition that Trump is trying to assemble: Robert F. Kennedy Jr., who ran his own campaign for president this year before endorsing Trump; former Rep. Tulsi Gabbard, a former Democrat who announced this week that she is joining the Republican Party; and Tucker Carlson, the former Fox News commentator who has attracted millions of followers with his bravado-heavy social media presence.
+The rally, at the Gas South Arena in Duluth, was filled with Turning Point's signature pyrotechnics.
+Trump used it to feature three figures who represent the populist coalition he is trying to assemble: Robert F. Kennedy Jr., who ran his own campaign for president this year before endorsing Trump; former Rep. Tulsi Gabbard, a former Democrat who announced this week that she is joining the Republican Party; and Tucker Carlson, the former Fox News commentator who has attracted millions of followers with his bravado-heavy social media presence.
+He added country music singer Jason Aldean, whose “Try That in a Small Town” single was a reaction to urban protests.

-Carlson cast Trump as America’s “Dad” and said a Trump victory over Harris would mean: “Dad’s home!
-And he’s pissed!”
+Carlson whipped the crowd into a frenzy by reassuring them that liberals and political elites were the “bizarre minority” in U.S. politics, while Trump's “Make America Great Again” supporters comprise a “gentle, tolerant” movement.
+Carlson cast Trump as America’s “Dad” and said a Trump victory over Harris would mean “Dad’s home!
+And he’s pissed!” — while also being a “big middle finger wagging” at “the worst people in the English-speaking world.”

 Later in the night as Trump spoke, some in the crowd shouted out, “Daddy’s home!”

-Wednesday's rally was strategically located in part of the swath of metro Atlanta where Trump underperformed four years ago in his reelection campaign, losing to Democrat Joe Biden.
+Wednesday's rally was strategically located in part of the swath of metro Atlanta where Trump underperformed four years ago in his reelection campaign.
 Kirk and Trump are also scheduled to appear at a rally Thursday evening in Las Vegas.

 Trump praised Kirk for “working so hard” on the rally and other campaign efforts.

-In turn, Kirk described the election as a Christian “spiritual battle” between good and evil.
-Trump’s rise and continued place in U.S. politics is the work of a “divine” author, he said, as he pressured Georgia pastors to speak out on Trump’s behalf.

-Earlier in the evening, the crowd broke into a chant not usually heard at the former president’s rallies: “Christ is King!
-Christ is King!
-Christ is King!”

-Trump on Wednesday also took questions at a faith-focused town hall held at a church in Zebulon, about 50 miles south of Atlanta.
-He told the crowd that Christians don’t vote in high numbers, but that people are energized this year.
+Earlier Wednesday, Trump made his own pitch to conservative Christian voters at a faith-focused town hall held at a church in Zebulon, about 50 miles south of Atlanta.
+He made the dubious claim that Christians don’t vote in high numbers.

-“When you have faith, when you believe in God, it’s a big advantage over people that don’t have that,” he said.
+“When you have faith, when you believe in God, it’s a big advantage over people that don’t have that,” he said, arguing that Christian voters are energized in his favor this year.

 At the end of what was billed as a “Believers and Ballots” event, Trump moved outside to address an overflow crowd.
 Several hundred people were assembled in the church parking lot, chanting “USA!”